Do Rottweilers Shed and What Should You Expect When Shedding Season Starts

 Rotties tend to shed hair in clumps from the parts of their body that have an undercoat.
 Embora Pets describes this undercoat as a type of insulation.

-Many Rotties enjoy spending time on coaches or beds when they’re in the house.
-However, their families will likely have to clean up a lot of hair from these areas.
+Many Rotties enjoy spending time on coaches or beds in the house.
+However, their families will likely have to clean up much hair from these areas.
 Knowing how to clean up the hair most effectively makes a difference.

-Consider investing in a vacuum that has pet hair attachments that will help get the hair picked up more efficiently.
+Consider investing in a vacuum with pet hair attachments to help get the hair picked up more efficiently.
 Many of these models have attachments that can get into spots that a harder to reach, such as under couches and on curtains and drapes.

-If you have tile or hardwood floors, consider a wet mop with disposable pads.
+Consider a wet mop with disposable pads if you have tile or hardwood floors.
 These mops are an ideal solution because they grab the hair efficiently.
 They are a better alternative to sponge mops that may otherwise spread the hair around.

 Seat and furniture covers are an excellent way to keep hair under control if your dog is allowed on household furniture.
 Many of these covers are machine-washable, so you can keep them smelling fresh at all times.

-If your home has a central air conditioning and heating system, consider using HEPA filters designed to reduce pet-related allergens.
+Consider using HEPA filters to reduce pet-related allergens if your home has a central air conditioning and heating system.
 These filters can help clean the air, making allergies less of an issue.

 How Does Nutrition Impact a Rottweiler’s Shedding?

-These nutrients can also come from the addition of fish three times a week or omega fatty acid supplements.
+These nutrients can also come from adding fish three times a week or omega fatty acid supplements.
 Better skin and coat health can reduce shedding happening during abnormal times.

 Diets lacking in protein can also contribute to poor coat quality and additional shedding.
-Pregnant or lactating mothers, and occasionally younger dogs, may sometimes have protein deficiencies.
+Pregnant or lactating mothers and younger dogs may sometimes have protein deficiencies.

 If your Rottie is not on a raw diet, you will want to consider feeding a diet with a higher protein ratio.
-Dog food formulas specifically designed for Rottweilers or large dogs in general, often work best.
+Dog food formulas designed for Rottweilers or large dogs often work best.

-Consider the benefits of feeding a dog food that has limited ingredients or is grain-free.
-These types of foods usually have the extra protein amount perfect for a Rottweiler’s needs.
+Consider the benefits of feeding dog food with limited ingredients or grain-free ingredients.
+These foods usually have the extra protein amount perfect for a Rottweiler’s needs.
 Premium foods such as these are great for all life stages.

 Do Rottweilers Ever Require Clips?

 Rottweilers have a short enough coat that most will not require clipping.
-The exceptions are the few purebred dogs born with somewhat longer coats or Rotties mixed with breeds that have longer coats.
+The exceptions are the few purebred dogs born with somewhat longer coats or Rotties mixed with breeds with longer coats.

 Even though some owners shave their dogs’ coats in the spring, this sep is unlikely to make a difference in how much the dog sheds.
-Shaving takes away some of the protection that comes with thicker layers of fur and may allow needless sun exposure.
+Shaving removes some of the protection that comes with thicker layers of fur and may allow needless sun exposure.

 Both layers of fur allow Rottweilers to regulate their body temperatures much more easily.
 Because both layers also provide insulation, they serve as additional protection from the heat.

 Rottweilers shed, despite not having what most think of as a long coat.
-These dogs shed a moderate amount of hair, in comparison with other double-coated breeds of a similar size.
+These dogs shed a moderate amount of hair compared to other double-coated breeds of a similar size.

 Moderate shedding is typically most of the year.
 Owners should expect considerably more shedding during the spring and fall.